Visa and proof of solvency

 We have had several accepted students whose visa was denied because they chose to go with a sponsor instead.

-• Once we have received the funds, we will email you the certificate to apply for your visa so that you can include this in your visa application.
+• Once we have received the funds, we will email you the solvency certificate to include in your visa application.

-• In case your visa is denied, KdG will return the money to the account that was used when paying the fee.
+• If your visa is denied, KdG will refund the money to the account that was used when paying the fee.

 Sponsor